jchip/universal-nvm/README.md

 # Log out and log back in for changes to take effect
 ```

 **Note for Windows users:** On Windows, the installation script automatically adds both `%NVM_HOME%\bin` and `%NVM_LINK%` to your user PATH in the Windows registry.
-This makes nvm, node, and npm immediately available to all applications (terminal, GUI apps like VS Code, etc.) without needing to run any additional commands.
+This makes Universal NVM, node, and npm immediately available to all applications (terminal, GUI apps like VS Code, etc.) without needing to run any additional commands.
 The `nvx --install-to-user` and `nvx --install-to-system` commands are therefore not needed on Windows.

 #### How it Works

-The `nvx --install-to-user` command uses platform-specific mechanisms to make nvm available to GUI applications:
+The `nvx --install-to-user` command uses platform-specific mechanisms to make Universal NVM available to GUI applications:

 **macOS:**

 Creates a LaunchAgent at `~/Library/LaunchAgents/com.jchip.universal-nvm.plist` that runs at login to set environment variables for the user session.
-This makes nvm available to:
+This makes Universal NVM available to:
 - All GUI applications (VS Code, editors, etc.)
 - Terminal windows
 - Background processes